-Use of a paper in one class submitted for grading is not allowed to be submitted for grading in any other course.
-Students will be given a zero for the attempt and not allowed to resubmit.
-Assignments are due on the date assigned.
-Ten points will be assessed for each school day the school is in session for 5 days at which point the assignment will receive a zero.
+Use of a paper in one class submitted for grading is not allowed to be submitted in any other course.
+Students will be given a zero for the attempt and not allowed to resubmit an additional paper.
+Late assignments are penalized 10 points per day for a maximum of 5 days, at which point the assignment will be graded as a zero.